IntoTheDev/Save-System-for-Unity/README.md

 ## Features
 - Super fast in terms of performance.
 Even simple int saving way more faster than ```PlayerPrefs.SetInt()```.
-Performance test at the end of README.
+Performance test at the end of README
 - As easy to use as PlayerPrefs
-- Can save pretty much everything (Vector, Quaternion, Array, List, Class, Struct, etc).
-Thanks to [Odin Serializer](https://github.com/TeamSirenix/odin-serializer) for that
+- Can save pretty much everything (Vector, Quaternion, Array, List, Class, Struct, etc)
+- Can save assets references
 - Multiple profiles
 - Save files are encrypted

 ## How to Install